 - some other conditions.

-Note, though, that once the conditions get met, the law says the employer has to pay the employee, just as it would have to with wages.6
+Note, though, that once the conditions get met, the law says your employer has to pay you, just as it would have to with wages.6

-Most sales employees that get paid on commission may also get paid minimum wage for the total number of hours they work.7
+If you are a non-exempt sales employee that gets paid on commission, you may also get paid minimum wage for the total number of hours you work.7 You can also likely get paid for overtime work if you work more than:

 - eight hours in one day,